 For every donation, donors can choose to receive an exclusive gift.
 The range of gifts being offered to donors includes a limited edition boxed canvas to official Banksy restoration prints and a poster.

 The restoration project has received significant widespread publicity.
 STV and the BBC attended Argyle Street Arches for the launch and continue to be involved in documenting the progress.
-The story has also been covered in The Herald and Conde Nast Traveller.
+The story has also been covered in The Scotsman, The Herald and Conde Nast Traveller.

 Annual conservation will be undertaken by FARCO for 20 years at Argyle Street Arches to protect and maintain the restored artwork, ensuring it is in excellent condition to be enjoyed on permanent and public display.